AbdelrahmanYahia/wes_gatk/README.md

 ### Description:
 The workflow starts by converting `raw fastq` file to an `unmapped bam` file to include the read group information.
 Then, Illumina adaptors are marked and reads are aligned to hg38 reference human genome using BWA and consdier the alternative haplotype mapping.
 Multiple `BAM` files of the same sample are merged then PCR and optical duplicates are marked and reads are sorted by genome coordinates.
 Sorted BAM files are analayzied to generate mapping QC metrics.
 The following steps include the Base Quality score recalibration calculation using known variants files and GATK's Machine learning algorithm to recalibrate the quality scores and apply these new qualities to the `BAM` file.
 We now can call the variants using GATK's "haplotypecaller" in `GVCF` format, and combine all samples in a single `gvcf` file.
 The merged file is used for a final joint variant calling step to produce a single `vcf` file the include the genotypes of all samples.
 For better annotation, the file is splitted into two files, one for indels, and the other for snps.
 The last steps are variant filtration and variant annotation using Nirvana and Annovar.

+### Features:
+This workflow is an implemetation of the Gold Standard GATK best practice in addition to these features:
+- Exome implementation ( uses user provided intervals file for specefic location calling + X basepair padding (default = 100pb) [see below](###-Advanced-Parameters) )
+-
+- Joint Gentotyping for all samples
+- Automatic sample name, group, lane and read number recognition.
+- Automatic snakemake sample table and config file generation.
 ### Workflow Diagram:
 ![Workflow](workflow.png)